 In addition, I’ve also returned to sports editing.
 My departure from SI.com coincided with my hiring by ESPN.com to join the blog desk, a job in which I edit the work of writers following each team in the NFL, MLB, NBA, and college football and basketball.
 After spending a decade away from the editing desk and on the other side of the fence, I have a greater appreciation for the challenges that sportswriters face.
 (Please don’t tell the Globe writers I occasionally went to war with with over word choices that I’m now empathetic.)

 During my time away from sports, I was a founding editor of the parenting magazine Wondertime, where for several years I wrote essays and feature stories on topics such as how to raise a crazed little sports fan.
 (OK, so I never really left sports.)
 I was a new dad when I took the job, and it was fun to intertwine my home life and work day.
 Shortly before the magazine bit the dust in early 2009, I won a national award for a (sort of) first-person account of the birth of my son.
-(I used to have a hyperlink here so you could read the story, but after deep-sixing Wondertime the empty suits at Disney wiped the Internet clean of any DNA evidence that the mag ever existed.)
+(I used to have a hyperlink here so you could read the story, but after they deep-sixed Wondertime, the suits at Disney Publishing wiped the Internet clean of any DNA evidence that the mag ever existed.)